ChaosSanctuary/PD2-S13-Crafters/README.md

 - Zhar unique map increased density & charm roll
 - Fallen Garden unique map increased density and mf% bonus
 - Slight buffs to the rolls on the unique maps
--	Cost of orbs at anya significantly reduced
+-	Cost of orbs at Anya significantly reduced

 <br/>